 Parent PLUS loans have some of the highest rates around with a current rate of 7.6% for parents of undergraduate students in the 2018-2019 academic year.
-Refinancing these parent loans can save dramatic amounts in interest and help you get out of debt faster.
-At PenFed, our fixed rates start at 3.87% and our variable rates start at 3.05%.
+Refinancing these parent loans can save dramatic amounts in interest and help you get out of debt faster, especially when qualified borrowers take advantage of PenFed's low fixed and variable rates.
 We’re here to help you along the process to make sure you know everything you need to know about refinancing your Parent PLUS loans.

 Unlike standard refinancing where a bachelor’s degree or higher is often required, refinancing your parent loans with PenFed does not require a degree.
 Even so, you are still eligible to get the same great rates as borrowers who have a bachelor’s degree.
 If you have an advanced degree, you qualify for even lower rates.
 See your exact rate when you use our rate calculator.

 If you have a child ready to take on the responsibility of student loan debt, we have the option to transfer your parent PLUS loans to them.
 While there is no way to transfer loans directly through the Department of Education, at PenFed we can help you achieve this by having your child directly apply for student loan refinancing.
 On the application, your child must list all relevant information of the Parent Plus loan in addition to any additional student loans they would like to refinance.